SziKayLeung/isoVisDev/README.md

 - Click on the 'Upload and Deploy' button (top right).
 - Select the .zip file you just created and click 'Deploy'.
 This will normally take a few minutes.
 You can see progress in the 'Events' tab.

-#### Uploading gene data files
+#### Uploading gene data files to AWS
-The gene data .txt files are stored in the reposoitory in `expression/static/` folder, but for deployment they are stored in an AWS S3 bucket.
+The gene data .txt files are stored in the repository in `expression/static/` folder, but for deployment they are stored in an AWS S3 bucket.
 The app is configured to read the files from the S3 bucket.
 You don't need to upload them again when deploying the app.

 If you need to update the gene data files, you can upload them to the S3 bucket directly.
 The bucket is named `gene-data-bucket`, and you can access it through the AWS console by searching for 'S3' and then clicking on the bucket name.
 Although you can upload files using the AWS console, if you're uploading all of them it tends to take so long that you get logged out before the upload has finished.
 Instead, you can use the AWS CLI to upload the files.
 First, install the AWS CLI and configure it with your AWS credentials.
 Then, run the following command to upload all `.txt` files from the `expression/static/` folder to the S3 bucket: